GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/not-leaking-credentials-when-connecting-to-services/en.md

 ## GraphQL query that avoids leaking credentials

-This GraphQL query passes the credentials to GitHub's API:
+This GraphQL query passes the credentials to GitHub's API while avoding leaking the credentials:

 ```graphql
 query {